The Duties of MOS 92R: Parachute Rigger

-There's no security clearance required for this job, but you'll need normal color vision (no colorblindness).
+There's no security clearance required for this job, but you'll need a normal color vision (no colorblindness).

 Civilian Occupations Similar to 92R

 There aren't a whole lot of post-Army careers that will involve rigging and inspecting parachutes, but there are some.
 Commercial airlines are the most obvious option, as well as parachute rigging supply companies, survival equipment manufacturing firms and some government agencies.

-However, it's worth remembering that a job that requires a high attention to detail would be a good fit for an Army parachute rigger, as it's a skill that translates well no matter what career you decide to pursue.
+However, it's worth remembering that a job that requires high attention to detail would be a good fit for an Army parachute rigger, as it's a skill that translates well no matter what career you decide to pursue.